kyoto-cheng/Machine-Learning-for-Job-Salary-Prediction/README.md

 In summary, the project is about:
 - Scraping real-world data from the Glassdoor with Selenium
 - Performing data cleaning & feature engineering with NLTK
-- Demostrating EDA results with word cloud map & pivot tables
+- Demonstrating EDA results with word cloud map & pivot tables
 - Machine learning model on job salary interval prediction utilizing Sklearn FeatureUnion, Random Forest Classifier (82% accuracy within an interval of 50K)

 Data Source (in total):